-Aside from IF/Then statements in Google Sheets, there are several functions available for users to better interact with and better organize their spreadsheets.
-From calculating ages and dates to using conditional formatting which automatically changes the colors of certain values, Google Sheets offers so many customization options it’s a great tool for any user.
+Aside from IF/Then statements in Google Sheets, several functions are available for users to better interact with and organize their spreadsheets.
+From calculating ages and dates to using conditional formatting, which automatically changes the colors of certain values, Google Sheets offers so many customization options it’s a great tool for any user.

-The If/Then statement is a statement of the IF function that’s used to trigger a specific action when a certain condition is met after evaluation or a logical test.
-At the same time, if the condition isn’t met then the function will return the “FALSE” result.
-Essentially, you tell Google Sheets if something is true it needs to do one thing, but if it’s false Google Sheets needs to do something else.
+The If/Then statement is a statement of the IF function that triggers a specific action when a condition is met after evaluation or a logical test.
+At the same time, if the condition isn’t met, then the function will return the “FALSE” result.
+Essentially, you tell Google Sheets if something is true, it needs to do one thing, but if it’s false, Google Sheets needs to do something else.

 For example, you can use this statement to see how certain numbers compare to each other in two separate columns.
 You can use the function to evaluate if the numbers are equal to each other or if one is greater than the other.

 Based on this example, here’s how you can use the If/Then function:

 - Type =IF(B3=C3, “match”) in the G3 cell.

 - Type =IF(B4=C4, “match”) in the G4 cell.